That’s one very famous balcony.

 The Trabant sculpture “Quo Vadis” by David Černý is a reminder of the events in the autumn of 1989.
 The original sculpture is in the collection of the Zeitgeschichtliches Forum (of Contemporary History) in Leipzig, Germany.

-EN: Embassy of the Federal Republic of Germany
+English: Embassy of the Federal Republic of Germany.

-Walk uphill on Vlašská street in Prague’s Malá Strana.
+From tram stop “Malostranské náměstí” in Prague’s Malá Strana, walk south towards and along Karmelitská.
+Turn right (west) onto Tržiště.
+With the U.S. Embassy (Velvyslanectví USA) on your left, stay left at the fork in the road.
+You’re now on Vlašská street; walk uphill.
 When a hospital (Nemocnice Milosrdných Sester sv.
-Karla Boromejského v Praze) appears on the right and an open portal to a children’s park is on the left, make a left turn from Vlašská onto the path to walk past the park.
-At the end of the path, turn left again.
-The high metal fence of the German Embassy will be on your left, and the foot of Petřín hill is on the right.
-After walking halfway along the fence, you’ll see the sculpture “parked” in the back garden with accompanying signage in Czech and German.
+Karla Boromejského v Praze) appears on the right and an open portal to a children’s park is on the left, enter the park.
+At the end of the path, turn left to follow the outside portion of the high metal fence of the German Embassy.
+The foot of Petřín hill will be on the right.
+Continuing next to the fence, you’ll see Černý’s Trabant sculpture “parked” inside the garden with signage (in Czech and German) next to the fence.

 • 4-minute summary of events at the West German Embassy in Prague, video in German.